 All cosmetic procedures, including microblading and permanent makeup tattooing, have possible risks associated with them.

-It is also important to remember that the U.S. Food and Drug Administration (FDA) do not regulate the color additive substances of the pigments used in these cosmetic practices.
+It is also important to remember that the U.S. Food and Drug Administration (FDA)

 Therefore, it is essential to be aware of the risks of microblading before undergoing a procedure.